-If the Commission determines that demand will exceed supply, the Commission will announce by the end of October of the preceding year, that competitive rounds will be implemented and the approximate dates of the round or rounds.
-Competitive rounds will have strict application and closing deadlines.
-Generally, there will be at least two rounds in competitive years.
-Projects should apply only for a round in which they can meet the closing deadline and the project readiness criteria.
+Competitive rounds will implement strict closing deadlines.
+Projects should only apply for an application round in which they can meet the closing deadline and project readiness criteria as set forth in Section 4, Bond Cap and Tax Credit Allocation Criteria.
 Sponsors should be confident of permit timing, lender approvals, and investor commitments when they apply.
 Commission staff may verify key readiness criteria with applicable jurisdictions before Bond Cap awards are made.
-Projects will be ranked according to point scores, bond cap requested per unit, and cost per unit.